Why an online eye test can't replace your eye doctor

 But these measurements tell you little or nothing about the health of your eyes and whether you have conditions such as cataracts, glaucoma or macular degeneration.

-Even if you choose to try an online vision test, be aware that you should still have routine eye exams as frequently as your eye doctor recommends.
+Even if you choose to try an online vision test, be aware that you should still have routine comprehensive eye exams as frequently as your eye doctor recommends.
 A comprehensive eye exam is the only way to insure your eyes are healthy and free from sight-threatening conditions.

-Online eye tests, however, do have value.
+Online eye tests, however, can have value.

 For example, some online vision tests can enable you to quickly renew your expired eyeglass prescription so you can replace your glasses.
-This can be very useful if you break or lose your eyewear when vacationing away from home or you cannot schedule an appointment with your eye doctor for some other reason.
+This can be useful if you break or lose your eyewear when vacationing away from home or you cannot schedule an appointment with your eye doctor for some other reason.

 Also, in some cases, an online vision test can help you monitor your eyesight and refractive error between routine eye exams.
 But be aware that though the results of some online eye tests have been validated with limited studies, this is still relatively new technology with often unproven accuracy.